katelynmichalove/CompetitiveAnalysis/README.md

 Patreon has positioned itself as more of a means for creators to make an income doing what they love doing.

-They provide you with analytical tools to grow your business on the site as a creator.
+They provide you with analytical tools to grow your personal business on the site as a creator.

 Patreon also works by utilizing rewards in return for patronage to the creators.
 Those showing patronage are paying on a subscription basis instead of in a one time payment.
-This is what allows the creators to have a consistent income as patreon promotes.
+This is what allows the creators to have a consistent income as patreon promotes in its marketing.

 #### Primary Audience